 The project was recently a participant in the NS-8 round of the Air Force Research Laboratory’s University Nanosatellite Program and is being designed for a mid-2017 delivery date.
 A flight shortly after delivery would place ELFIN in the declining phase of the solar maximum.
 In order to measure energetic particle activity during at least one geomagnetic event, ELFIN has a minimum mission lifetime of three months.
 The nominal mission lifetime of six months would allow ELFIN to observe two storms based on the current best predictive models of solar activity.
 However, in order to allow for further insight into seasonal variations in the magnetosphere, demonstrate the reliability of spacecraft components, and provide a large margin to ensure mission success, ELFIN is being designed for a lifetime of two years.

+Many thanks to Prof. Yuri Sprits, who proposed the original idea for the main ELFIN science objective in 2008.
 The ELFIN mission is a collaboration with the Aerospace Corporation.